IdanZiv97/EyeSee/README.md

 ## Using The Project

-In a file named <code>run_locally.md</code>, you can find instructions and demo data to run the project locally.
+In the file <code>run_locally.md</code>, you'll find step-by-step instructions and demo data to set up and run the project locally.
+It also outlines the prerequisites needed to get started
-Please make sure you create your Cloudinary account and generate your own data using <code>fakeDataGenerate.js</code>.

 ---